privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/circuits.md

 This circuit allows the coordinator to prove that they have correctly processed each message in reverse order, in a consecutive batch of 5 ^ msgBatchDepth messages to the respective state leaf within the state tree.
 Coordinators would use this circuit to prove correct execution at the end of each Poll.

 The `processMessages` circuit will try to decrypt the messages, and based on the content of the message, update within itself the trees, to generate a proof that the coordinator's off-chain processing was done correctly.
-In other words, the circuit takes a final state, an initial state, and the leaves (messages and user signups) - it process these messages via the different state transitions to finally check that the expected state is correct.
+In other words, the circuit takes a final state, an initial state, and the leaves (messages and user signups) - it processes these messages via the different state transitions to finally check that the expected state is correct.
 The pre-requisites for this circuit are:

 - the related Poll has ended